 Key Terms

-Often referred to as “The Volunteer State,” Tennessee is famous for its vibrant music scene in cities like Nashville and Memphis.
-This Southern state is also home to landmarks like the Great Smoky Mountains National Park and the Civil Rights Museum.
-With a relatively low cost of living compared to many other states, along with diverse outdoor recreational opportunities, from hiking and camping in the mountains to boating and fishing in its numerous lakes and rivers, Tennessee offers a blend of culture, natural beauty, and affordability that can attract a wide range of residents.
+Renowned as “The Volunteer State,” Tennessee captivates high-income professionals with its vibrant music scenes in Nashville and Memphis, iconic sites like the Great Smoky Mountains National Park, and the Civil Rights Museum.
+With affordable living and diverse outdoor activities, from mountain hiking to lake boating, Tennessee offers a compelling blend of culture, natural beauty, and cost-effectiveness.

 A good number of nurses like to call the Volunteer State home as well.
 In fact, according to data from the Bureau of Labor Statistics, Tennessee is home to Error: Data not found. nurses, including some Error: Data not found.
 CRNAs, Error: Data not found.
 RNs, and Error: Data not found.
 NPs.

-While Tennessee is more affordable than some states, house prices are still going up there.
-According to the FED, the median listing price of a single family home is right around Median listing price data for TE is not available..
-As prices continue to rise, more and more of Tennessee’s nurses may find themselves priced out of buying a new home in the state.
+While Tennessee is more affordable than some states, house prices are still increasing there.
+According to the FED, the median listing price of a single family home is right around Median listing price data for TE is not available.
+As prices continue to rise, more and more of Tennessee’s nurses may find themselves priced out of purchasing a home in the state.

 For nurses struggling to make a down payment, dealing with student debt, or priced out of the market, nurse mortgages in Tennessee can make a big difference.